MayconCardoso/Mvvm-Architecture-Toolkit/library/core/README.md

 }
 ```

-On my screen, I just need to observe this live data to handle my component state
+On my screen, I just need to observe this state to handle my component state

 ```kotlin
 @AndroidEntryPoint